simonesilvestroni/m2m-website/_newsletter/2022-03-22-new-site-new-music.md

 ---
-title: 'Newsletter: New site, new music'
+title: '📝 New site, new music'
 date: '2022-03-22'
 last_modified_at: '2022-03-22 21:21:28'
 description: 'My new website is finally complete.
 A new case study highlights how I transitioned from WordPress to Jekyll, making a success of it.'